 Do my old CBU courses transfer to current courses?

 Internal transfer credits are used by historical CBU students who previously graduated and have courses on their historical transcripts that are no longer offered or available at CBU.
 These students can apply to have their previous credits assessed against available courses, potentially adding credits to a new degree.
 All internal credit arrangements are administered by the academic schools, in consultation with the Enrolment Services Office.
-Please fill out the Transfer Credit Assessment form to begin the process.
+Please contact Enrolment Services.
 You will not be required to pay a fee.

 What if I have equivalent work experience, instead of formal education credit?